TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 59 - 8/24 (Friday)
 In preparing for project 5, I had a bit of a mixed bag of stuff today.
 Doing more practice with Flexbox and ARIA.
 Also doing more practice with Git to expand the commands I know and writing tons of documentation so I don't forget things.

+### Day 60 - 8/25 (Saturday)
+Have you ever had one of those days where you worked all day and didn’t get very far?
+You code and create and learn and try something and on and on and as you go you start to make progress but then all of a sudden nothing is working -- so you close it all down and start over and realize that you’ve been overthinking everything and it’s all actually very simple.
+Anyway, that has been me working on Project 5 all day.
+I don’t have much to show yet (as I’ve created and scrapped my project several times over today) but I think I finally am getting it and now I know what I need to do.
+So here’s me starting over after working all day on this and here’s what I have so far.
+I have a page, that is served by Python and uses MapBox.
+Tomorrow I will make it responsive and accessible.
+I am determined!